UBC-LFS/canvas_quiz_extender/README.md

 ```
 #### PDFs

 Create a folder in the root directory of the cloned repository.
-Copy all PDFs from the Centre for Accessibility into the new folder.
+Copy all student accommodation PDFs from the Centre for Accessibility into the new folder.
 The script will automatically extract the *Student Number* and *Time Accomodation* of every student.

 ### Running the Script